Your questions answered

 The ‘manufacturer’ is classed as the company or individual that creates the finished ‘construction element’.
 In the case of windows and doors, this means the person who supplies the frame and glass.
 Therefore, all fabricators will need to apply UKCA/CE markings to their products.
 Failure to do so is a criminal offence.

 To comply with the new rules, you will need to:

-1. Add a CE mark to every window or door you manufacture.
+4. Add the appropriate mark(s) to every window or door you manufacture

 The declaration of performance can either be provided to the customer as a paper copy, or electronically on a website.
-Each declaration of performance must have a unique number which corresponds to the CE mark applied to each window or door.
+Each declaration of performance must have a unique number which corresponds to the CE or UKCA mark applied to each window or door.

 How do I prove that my products meet the required standards?

 The supplier of the individual components that make up your products (glazing units and frames) should be able to provide test results from a notified body confirming the performance of their products.
 Eurocell can provide this information for all of its PVC-U window and door systems.

 Alternatively, you can send your own fabricated window and door models to a notified body for testing, allowing you to gain your own performance classifications for each product type.

 Essentially, though, the responsibility for proving compliance can be cascaded back to the original component supplier.